BIMSBbioinfo/pigx/README.md

 DEanalyses:
   #names of analyses can be anything but they have to be unique for each combination of case control group comparisons.
   analysis1:
-    #if multiple sample names is provided, they must be separated by comma
+    #if multiple sample names are provided, they must be separated by comma
     case_sample_groups: "HBR"
     control_sample_groups: "UHR"
     covariates: ''